 How Much Does Liberty Science Center Cost?

-As always, be sure to check the LSC website for the latest ticket prices and cost (as of the publication date of this entry, prices for children 2-12 begin at $18.75 each and adults started at $22.75 each - additional fees are applied for theater shows and combo tickets).
-I don't know about you, but I find it difficult to locate the exact ticket prices on their website, so if you need a chart of the prices, you'll find it here.
+As always, be sure to check the LSC website for the latest ticket prices and cost (as of the publication date of this entry, prices for children 2-12 begin at $19.99 each and adults started at $24.99 each - additional fees are applied for theater shows and combo tickets).
+If you need a chart of the current prices, you'll find it here.
+I think the combo tickets are worth it if there is a premium exhibit that you really want to see (premium are those "special exhibits" that run for limited times, such as the LEGO exhibit we just visited).
+Plus, the planetarium shows are really incredible.

 We tend to visit places like this during the week in the morning, so crowds are at their lowest.
 But if you come during a busier time or on the weekends, the line for ticket purchase can be super long.
 You might want to order tickets online in advance for that reason.
 You might be able to find coupons online or in the KidStuff coupon books that are sold in some schools.
 Groupon and Living Social also have deals at times, so always search around on the internet for your best price.
 Sign up for Liberty Science Centers emails and follow them on social media for up to date coupons and special events.